SmingHub/Sming/Sming/Libraries/AnimatedGIF/samples/Basic_AnimatedGIF/README.rst

 Basic AnimatedGIF
 =================

-Sample demonstating the usage of the optimized :library:`AnimatedGIF` library together with :library:`Graphics` library.
+Sample demonstrating the usage of the optimized :library:`AnimatedGIF` library together with :library:`Graphics` library.

 You should be able to see the following animated image: